Car Collector International

 McLaren Automotive's first production car after the F1 — a 2011–2014, ~3,400-unit carbon-MonoCell mid-engined supercar with a 3.8-litre M838T twin-turbo V8, designed by Frank Stephenson at Woking; rebranded '12C' in 2012 and immediate predecessor to the 650S.

 The McLaren MP4-12C (renamed 12C from 2012) was McLaren Automotive's return to series production sports-car manufacture — the first road McLaren since the F1 ceased production in 1998.
-Wikipedia's McLaren 12C page gives the production window as February 2011 – April 2014 and states 'Production ended in April 2014 with more than 3,400 units manufactured' across coupé and Spider combined; no consistent factory coupé / Spider split is published, and the total figure is flagged Verify against McLaren Automotive's own records.
-The Spider (retractable hardtop) entered production in July 2012 (Wikipedia).
-A commonly-cited but non-official estimate from Supercar Nostalgia suggests a split of roughly ~2,000 coupés and ~1,400 Spiders within the >3,400-unit total, but this should be treated as indicative only and verified against McLaren records.
+The production window ran February 2011 – April 2014, with more than 3,400 units manufactured across coupé and Spider combined; unofficial estimates suggest roughly ~2,000 coupés and ~1,400 Spiders within the >3,400-unit total; McLaren has not confirmed a split.
+The Spider (retractable hardtop) entered production in July 2012.

-Designed by Frank Stephenson and built at McLaren's £50 million Woking facility (per Wikipedia), the car is centred on the one-piece 'MonoCell' carbon-fibre tub manufactured by Carbo Tech in Salzburg — reduced from 3,000 hours to build for the F1 and 500 hours for the SLR McLaren down to four hours per MonoCell (Wikipedia).
-The M838T 3.8-litre twin-turbocharged V8, produced by Ricardo PLC in West Sussex, was rated at launch at 592 bhp / 600 PS (441 kW) at 7,500 rpm and 601 Nm (443 lb·ft) at 3,000 rpm (Wikipedia), driving the rear wheels through a seven-speed Graziano SSG dual-clutch gearbox.
-Suspension is by double-wishbones with McLaren's ProActive Chassis Control interlinked hydraulic system (Wikipedia).
-A mid-cycle ECU remap from October 2012 — offered free to existing owners — lifted rated output by ~24 bhp / 25 PS to 616 bhp / 625 PS (460 kW) on later cars and was retrofittable to earlier chassis; Verify chassis-specific state against the McLaren service record.
+Designed by Frank Stephenson and built at McLaren's £50 million Woking facility, the car is centred on the one-piece 'MonoCell' carbon-fibre tub manufactured by Carbo Tech in Salzburg — reduced from 3,000 hours to build for the F1 and 500 hours for the SLR McLaren down to four hours per MonoCell.
+The M838T 3.8-litre twin-turbocharged V8, produced by Ricardo PLC in West Sussex, was rated at launch at 592 bhp / 600 PS (441 kW) at 7,000 rpm and 600 N·m (443 lb·ft) at 3,000–6,500 rpm, driving the rear wheels through a seven-speed Graziano SSG dual-clutch gearbox.
+Suspension is by double-wishbones with McLaren's ProActive Chassis Control interlinked hydraulic system.
+A mid-cycle ECU remap from October 2012 — offered free to existing owners — lifted rated output by ~24 bhp / 25 PS to 616 bhp / 625 PS (460 kW) on later cars and was retrofittable to earlier chassis; buyers should confirm the chassis-specific calibration state via the McLaren service record.

-Alongside the volume production cars, four low-volume factory sub-programmes are directly relevant to the collector market: (i) the MP4-12C HS ('High Sport'), a reportedly 5–10 unit limited run (commonly cited as 10, but some sources including Wikipedia say 5) with GT3-derived aerodynamic revisions and a quoted +75–85 bhp uplift over the standard car (Wikipedia); (ii) the McLaren X-1, a single one-off MSO commission first shown at the 2012 Pebble Beach Concours (Wikipedia); (iii) a series of MSO 'Bespoke Project' cars including 'Project 8' (both coupé and Spider examples of which have publicly re-sold at RM Sotheby's — see auction results); and (iv) the MP4-12C GT3 customer race car, prepared in an initial batch that Wikipedia cites as '25 MP4-12C GT3 cars … for a full racing season in the 2012 FIA GT1 World Championship' by McLaren GT.
+Alongside the volume production cars, four low-volume factory sub-programmes are directly relevant to the collector market: (i) the MP4-12C HS ('High Sport'), a reportedly 5–10 unit limited run with GT3-derived aerodynamic revisions and a quoted +75–85 bhp uplift over the standard car; (ii) the McLaren X-1, a single one-off MSO commission first shown at the 2012 Pebble Beach Concours; (iii) a series of MSO 'Bespoke Project' cars including 'Project 8' (both coupé and Spider examples of which have publicly re-sold at RM Sotheby's — see auction results); and (iv) the MP4-12C GT3 customer race car, prepared in an initial batch that public sources cite as '25 MP4-12C GT3 cars … for a full racing season in the 2012 FIA GT1 World Championship' by McLaren GT.
 The GT3 engine was homologation-detuned to ~493–500 hp, less than the road car, and GT3 examples were subsequently upgraded to GT Sprint and GT Can-Am specifications.
-Volume production figures for the GT3 total build run are not consistently published and are flagged Verify against McLaren GT.

-The 12C is the direct predecessor to the McLaren 650S and shares 'most of its components' with that car (Wikipedia).
+The 12C is the direct predecessor to the McLaren 650S and shares 'most of its components' with that car.
 Together with the P1 (2013) and the Sports Series / Super Series programme that followed, the 12C established the MonoCell architecture that carried through the entire modern McLaren road-car range.

 Variants